Harvard-Ophthalmology-AI-Lab/FairSeg/README.md

 >
 <img width="1081" alt="Screenshot 2024-01-20 at 9 24 39 AM" src="https://github.com/Harvard-Ophthalmology-AI-Lab/Harvard-FairSeg/assets/19222962/176cd0d2-f3ec-4ac2-a0cb-65d66574f25b">

+Note that, the modifier word “Harvard” only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.

 ## Download Harvard-FairSeg Dataset
 * Our Harvard-FairSeg dataset can be downloaded via this [**link**](https://ophai.hms.harvard.edu/datasets/harvard-fairseg10k/).